lamhda/PQSQ-DataApproximators/README.md

 'test_data' folder contains real and synthetic data and the code used to benchmark PQSQ algorithms against existing L1-based PCA implementations

+### Acknowledgements

+Supported by the University of Leicester (UK), Institut Curie (FR), the Ministry of Education and Science of the Russian Federation, project № 14.Y26.31.0022